 PanoMoments Pro and Commercial users can further control how embeds are displayed by adding the following query variables to the

 For example, the following iFrame will disable the PanoMoments logo and the Info panel:

 <iframe id="embedPanoMoment" pano="PanoMoments" allowfullscreen="1" allow="vr" frameBorder="0" width="420" height="320" scrolling="no" src="https://my.panomoments.com/embed/5d3b6722d901d00016946a44?disabledLogo=1&disabledInfo=1"></iframe>

 You can now pass through the scroll position to the embedded iFrame on standard PanoMoments (360 PanoMoment support is coming soon).
 Just append

 parallaxScroll=1 as a query variable on the embed

 src field and you're ready to go.
-It's simple to do and creates an awesome interactive parallax website design.
-Check out the simple example (embedded below on desktop browsers) and feel free to play around with the code here - https://glitch.com/edit/#!/panomoments-parallax.
+It's simple to do and creates an engaging interactive parallax website design.
+Check out the awesome slow-mo shot below (mobile viewers click here), captured by Austin Huck, HIVE STUDIO LLC and play around with the code here - https://glitch.com/edit/#!/panomoments-parallax

 We see PanoMoments as a living canvas.
 That's why we've released the PanoMoments SDK, so everyone can build incredible interactive media experiences with PanoMoments as the foundation.
 It supports web, iOS, Android, Unity, and is easy to get up and running.
 Check out the example embedded below which integrates both the PanoMoments SDK and Panolens for ideas on what you could build.
 If you'd like assistance in getting things integrated, we're happy to do custom development — just reach out via [email protected]